Are you wondering how to rename a Resource Group in Azure?, Sorry to say that there is no way to rename a Resource Group in Azure.

 Azure Rename Resource Group

-To achieve this, what you can do is, create a new Resource Group with the new name you want to rename and then move all your Azure resources from the old Resource Group to the new Resource Group.
-Once you cross-check and make sure that all the Azure Resources have been moved successfully to the new Resource Group, then delete the old Resource Group.
+To achieve this, you can create a new Resource Group with the new name you want to rename and then move all your Azure resources from the old Resource Group to the new Resource Group.
+Once you cross-check and ensure that all the Azure Resources have been moved successfully to the new Resource Group, delete the old Resource Group.

-Follow the below steps to move all the resources from the old Resource Group to a new Resource Group using Azure Portal.
+Follow the steps below to move all the resources from the old Resource Group to a new Resource Group using the Azure Portal.

 - Search for Resource Groups and click on the search result Resource Groups.

-3. Now you can able to see the Lists of Resource groups that you have created before.
+3. you can now see the list of resource groups you created.

 4. Click on the source or the old Resource Group.
-In my case, My old Resource Group was DEMORG1 which I actually want to rename it.
-Since the rename of the Resource Group is not possible So I have created a new Resource Group DEMORG1.
-So here my intention is to move all the Azure resources from the DEMORG1 Resource Group to the DEMORG2 Resource Group.
+In my case, My old Resource Group was DEMORG1, which I want to rename it.
+Since renaming the Resource Group is impossible, I have created a new Resource Group DEMORG1.
+So here, I intend to move all the Azure resources from the DEMORG1 Resource Group to the DEMORG2 Resource Group.

-So Let me click on the source or the old Resource Group DEMORG1 from the lists of Resource Groups.
-Once you will click on the Resource Group, you can able to see the Azure Resources that the Resource Group belongs to.
+So, Let me click on the source or the old Resource Group DEMORG1 from the lists of Resource Groups.
+Once you click on a Resource Group, you can see the Azure Resources it belongs to.
 Select all the Azure Resources by selecting the Name check box.

-5. After selecting all the Azure resources –> Click on the More option –> Select Move option –> Then choose Move to another resource group option.
+5. After selecting all the Azure resources, click on the More option, select Move, and then choose Move to another resource group.

-7. Now, it takes a few seconds to check if the resources can be moved or not.
+7. It takes a few seconds to check whether the resources can be moved.

-8. Now click on the Next button on the Resources to move tab.
+8. Now click on the Next button on the Resources tab to move the tab.

-9. On the Review tab, Cross check the if the Source and target Resource Groups are correct.
-Now select the check box “I understand that tools and scripts associated with moved resources will not work until I update them to use new resource IDs”. –> Finally, click on the Move button to move the resources from the source Resource Groups to the target Resource Groups.
+9. Cross-check if the Source and target Resource Groups are correct on the Review tab.
+Select the check box “I understand that tools and scripts associated with moved resources will not work until I update them to use new resource IDs”. –> Finally, click on the Move button to move the resources from the source Resource Groups to the target Resource Groups.

-10. Now, you can able to see below that the Azure resource moved from the source Resource Group (DEMORG1) to the target Resource Group (DEMORG2) successfully.
+10. You can see below that the Azure resource successfully moved from the source Resource Group (DEMORG1) to the target Resource Group (DEMORG2).

-11. Now As a next step, you can navigate to the Source or the old Resource Group and click on the Delete Resource Group button to delete the Resource Group.
-There is no point of keeping the old Resource Group.
-So, as a clean-up activity, you can delete the Source Resource Group.
+11. As a next step, you can navigate to the Source or the old Resource Group and click on the Delete Resource Group button to delete it.
+There is no point in keeping the old Resource Group, so you can delete the Source Resource Group as a clean-up activity.

 - The ‘New-AzResourceGroup’ command was found in the module ‘Az.Resources’